Reducing Glare and Halo with Wavefront Guided Scleral Lenses

 The science behind this is similar to the way noise canceling headphones work.
 The concept is called Destructive Interference.
 In noise canceling headphones, there is a microphone in the headset that records the ambient sound waves.
 A processor analyzes the sound waves and creates equal and opposite sound waves.
 The speaker in the headphones then plays an equal and opposite sound wave to cancel out the background noise and improve your sound quality.
 Now let’s apply this concept to scleral lenses to teach you how wavefront guided scleral lenses use destructive interference.
 While wearing standard scleral lenses you see halo and glare, HOAs, which reduces the quality of your vision.
 We use a wavefront aberrometer to record and measure the light distortion you see from the HOAs.
 We then analyze the data and create an equal and opposite optical profile to manufacture into the wavefront guided scleral lens.
 When worn the HOAs from your eye and the HOAs from the wavefront guided scleral lens cancel each other out and improve the quality of your vision.

+If you think you could benefit from wavefront guided scleral lenses, we invite you to schedule a consultation with our team of scleral lens experts, led by Dr. John Gelles.
 Dr. John Gelles is a pioneer in the use of this technology in clinical practice.
 We were the first clinical site in the world to work with the OVITZ xWave technology for producing wavefront guided scleral lenses.
 We have run multiple clinical trials with this technology and have presented the results globally.
 Dr. Gelles is considered a leader in this technology.

 Can Wavefront Guided Scleral Lenses Help Me?